 In keeping with this legislation, the COGCC in November 2020 adopted revisions to several regulations to increase protections for public health, safety, welfare, wildlife, and environmental matters.
 These revisions established more stringent setbacks (2,000 feet instead of 500-feet) on new oil and gas development and elimination of routine flaring and venting of natural gas at new or existing wells across the state, each subject to only limited exceptions.
 Some local communities have adopted, or are considering adopting, additional restrictions for oil and gas activities, such as requiring greater setbacks.
-Additionally, on December 17, 2021, the Colorado Air Quality Control Commissions adopted regulations aimed at curbing methane emissions from oil and gas operations to include setting methane emission limits per 1,000 barrels of oil equivalent produced, more frequent inspections, and limits on emissions during maintenance.
 We cannot predict what additional state or local requirements may be imposed in the future on oil and gas operations in the states in which we own interests.
 In the event state, local, or municipal legal restrictions are adopted in areas where our operators conduct operations, our operators may incur substantial costs to comply with these requirements, which may be significant in nature, experience delays, or curtailment in the pursuit of exploration, development, or production activities and perhaps even be precluded from the drilling of wells.